openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Refreshing Credentials

 Refreshing Credentials can be done using existing OAuth 2.0 mechanisms.
-To request the latest version of a credential, the Wallet sends a Credential Request using a valid Access Token.
-If Refresh Token was returned, the Wallet needs to exchange Refresh Token with a valid Access Token before sending a Credential Request.
+To refresh a credential, the Wallet sends a Credential Request using a valid Access Token.
+If a Refresh Token was returned, the Wallet needs to exchange the Refresh Token with a valid Access Token before sending the Credential Request.

-The user action leading to the Wallet sending a refresh Credential Request can also be triggered by the Issuers using out-of-band mechanisms (SMS, email, etc.).
+The user action leading to the Wallet sending a refresh Credential Request can also be triggered by the Issuer using an out-of-band mechanism (SMS, email, etc.).

-The Wallets can send a refresh Credential Request, even when they are not sure whether the Issuer has updated the credential or not.
+A Wallet can send a refresh Credential Request, even when it is not sure whether the Issuer has updated the credential or not.

 Refreshing is referred to as a process of obtaining a "fresh" credential using an existing Access Token (or a Refresh Token).
-For example, whether the Wallet can obraing a "fresh" credential bound to a new key material, or with additional claim values will be dependent on the Issuer's policy embodied by the Access Token.
+For example, whether the Wallet can obrain a "fresh" credential bound to a new key material, or with additional claim values will be dependent on the Issuer's policy embodied by the Access Token.
 When the Issuer's policy require a new Access Token needs to be obtained, credential should be "re-issued" by starting the issuance flow from the beginning.

 # Privacy Considerations